 Myth 4: Do you need to be an Irish citizen to be a Civil Servant?

-False: The vast majority of roles in the Civil and Public Service are open to EEA citizens or non-EU citizen that have been granted a work permit.
+False: The vast majority of roles in the Civil and Public Service are open to European Economic Area (EEA) citizens.
 There are some roles where you have to be an Irish Citizen such as roles in the Diplomatic Stream of the Department of Foreign Affairs and Trade.
+For information in relation to a specific campaign you will need to refer to the information booklet for that campaign.